-The College will automatically enter and pay for students examinations in all of their subjects providing they fulfil certain obligations such as attending lessons, completing work and submitting coursework on time.
+The College will automatically enter and pay for student examinations in all of their subjects providing they fulfil certain obligations such as attending lessons, completing work and submitting coursework on time.
 If students do not fulfil these conditions then they may be expected to pay their own fee if they wish to take the examination at College.
-If any examination is a retake of one taken previously, students will also be asked to pay the fee unless the whole class is preparing for entry to that examination at the same time.
-They will be notified in advance of all exam deadlines and fees.
+If any examination is a "re-take" of one taken previously, students will also be asked to pay the fee unless the whole class is preparing for entry to that examination at the same time.
+Students will be notified in advance of all exam deadlines and fees.

-Students who miss examinations will be expected to pay for a second entry and departments are unlikely to be able to offer the same level of support in terms of revision etc. If students have any problems or questions concerning their examinations, they should visit the Exams Office.
+Students who miss examinations will be expected to pay for a second entry and departments are unlikely to be able to offer the same level of support in terms of revision etc, as would normally be the case.

+If students have any problems or questions concerning their examinations, please see Alison Finch in the Examinations Office.